intel/libvpl/examples/interop/vpl-infer/README.md

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04; Windows* 10
-| Hardware runtime | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at [Intel® oneVPL GPU Implementation Open Source](https://github.com/oneapi-src/oneVPL-intel-gpu)
+| Hardware runtime | Compatible with Intel® VPL GPU implementation, which can be found at https://github.com/intel/libvpl-intel-gpu)
 |                  | and Intel® Media SDK GPU implementation, which can be found at [Intel® Media SDK Open Source](https://github.com/Intel-Media-SDK/MediaSDK)
-| What You Will Learn | How to combine oneAPI Video Processing Library (oneVPL) and Intel® Distribution of OpenVINO™ Toolkit
+| What You Will Learn | How to combine Intel® VPL and Intel® Distribution of OpenVINO™ Toolkit
 | Time to Complete | 5 minutes

 ## Purpose

-This sample is a command line application that takes a file containing an H.265 video elementary stream and network model as an argument, decodes and resize it with oneVPL and performs object detection on each frame using the OpenVINO™ toolkit.
+This sample is a command line application that takes a file containing an H.265 video elementary stream and network model as an argument, decodes and resize it with Intel® VPL and performs object detection on each frame using the OpenVINO™ toolkit.